 Harvesting hickory nuts is a family tradition in many of our regions.
-The majority of the types of hickory tree are found native to North America.
+The majority of the types of hickory trees are found native to North America.
 In fact, only three species of hickory are found outside the United States.
 This makes the hickory nut a national treasure and one that should be enjoyed by all citizens.
 This isn’t such a hard leap to make considering that many of our forests have large populations of wild hickory trees.

 A casual stroll in your local forest may find you surrounded by several types of hickory and their attending nut crop.
-Hickory nut harvesting is a fun, family activity that will provide you with a supply of these high protein nuts to last through the winter.
+Hickory nut harvesting is a fun, family activity that will provide you with a supply of these high-protein nuts to last through the winter.

 Best Time for Hickory Nut Harvesting

 Hickory trees have dense, sweet nuts that are reminiscent of mild walnuts.
 The nut meat is hard to get to because of the hard, thick shells, but once you finally get a taste of these buttery nuts you’ll be hooked.
 The trees are also sources of sap that can be cooked down for a syrup, much like maple trees and for their wood, both for tools and for smoking foods.

 If you are lucky enough to live in a region with hickory trees, grab a heavy sack and some hiking boots and learn how to harvest hickory nut trees.
 The beautiful autumn walk and vigorous crisp air are only part of the reward.
 Pounds of rich nuts can be a part of your winter diet practically for free.

 Fall is when you may find forest floors littered with thick hickory nut shells.
 The brown to gray hard-husked nuts are ripe in autumn and will start raining down during storms and windy periods.
 You can also try shaking a tree for a bounty of nuts, but be careful about standing right under your harvest, as you might take a hard knock on your head for your efforts.